 Linamar earlier emphasized that all three plants are involved in design, casting, and machining of high-pressure diecast (HPDC) aluminum automotive components, primarily in the range of 1,400 to 2,000 metric tons.
 It had projected revenue of $114 million (€100 million) from the operations, with available casting capacity and floor space for expansion.

 The prospective buyer predicted the three plants have projected revenue $114 million (€100 million), with available casting capacity and floor space.
-If the proposed acquisitions are completed, Linamar will gain approximately 650 full-time employees and other temporary employees.

 It further noted that the purchase would “strengthen and grow Linamar’s relationship with customers in Europe, with facility locations strategically located near key existing and potential customers and an excellent skilled workforce.”
 Linamar expects to finance the acquisition through existing credit facilities and in the near term invest in the plants to leverage Arche capabilities to grow the business.